TasosKaltsounis/Unraveling-the-effect-of-engagement-and-consistency-in-the-results-of-the-M6-forecasting-competition/README.md

 All libraries used and their versions are shown in the requirements.txt file.

-Reproducibility package assembled on 26/03/2025.
+Reproducibility package was assembled on 26/03/2025.